 New Roads Chiropractic Center recognizes that price is a concern when it comes to your choice of chiropractic care.
 Our staff at New Roads Chiropractic Center is highly educated and is here to discuss your particular situation.

 Please be aware that although not every chiropractic treatment technique has gone so far as to develop and publish its algorithm of decision-making - its "standard of care" - a specific algorithm of decision-making is published regarding application of Cox Technic flexion distraction and decompression, our featured chiropractic technique of choice.
 This accepted and publicized protocol calls for 3 to 6 visits per week as a standard for care of a radicular pain patient (one who has intense pain extending down the leg or arm) and 2 to 3 visits per week for a non-radicular patient (one whose pain is contained only in the back or neck).

 If your chiropractic insurance coverage includes spinal manipulation, it will most likely pay for Cox Technic.
 The same applies for coverage of ancillary care items (like hot/cold therapy, electrical stimulation, nutrition, support belts).
-Check with your insurance plan or ask our staff to help you find out.
+Check with your insurance plan or ask our staff to assist you with finding out.